WHERE IT ALL BEGAN

 Thankfully, People’s Liberty and the Haile Foundation recognized the importance of providing this kind of information to incarcerated citizens, and now I have a great team helping to make this project a reality.

 So welcome to RISE!
-For the first time anywhere in the United States, we are able to distribute our newspaper directly inside county jails.
+For the first time anywhere in the United States, we are able to distribute a newspaper directly inside county jails.
 We publish stories of hope, recovery, and inspiration.
-We provide community resources that are vetted to make sure they're consistent, and we help reentering citizens to plan for a better future.
+We provide community resources that are vetted to make sure they're consistent, and we help reentering citizens plan for a better future.

 Please join us in our efforts and share your story, your time, or any other talent you'd like to contribute.
 It’s our community.
 Let’s work together to make a difference!